Ontario Boat Registration: How to register your boat

 Once you’ve submitted the application for your Ontario boat registration and all of the supporting documents, you will receive via email an acknowledgment number that is the same as the permanent number you will receive either in the mail or email as you choose.
 The acknowledgment number must be displayed on the side of your boat because if you are going to use your boat immediately, it confirms your Ontario boat registration.
 It’s valid for 90 days.

 A few quick things to remember about your Ontario boat registration.
 Treat it like you would the plates on your car.
 If you change your name or address, you must update your Ontario boat registration.
 An Ontario boat registration is valid for 10 years.
 Note also that an Ontario boat registration does not serve as proof of ownership so you should still have handy your bill of sale or other proof.
+Your will also need to get your Ontario boat insurance separately.
 This is an important point to remember when it comes to your boat insurance.
 If there is a claim you will be asked to provide proof you own the boat and your Ontario boat registration isn’t enough so keep that bill of sale!

 Transport Canada, Office of Boating Safety has a fantastic Question & Answer section.
 Follow the link below for more information.